eigerco/polka-storage/docs/src/getting-started/demo-file-store.md

 - `start_block` — is the deal's start block, it MUST be positive and lower than `end_block`.
 - `end_block` — is the deal's end block, it must be positive and larger than `start_block`.
 - `storage_price_per_block` — the storage price over the duration of a single block — e.g. if your deal is 20 blocks long, it will cost `20 * storage_price_per_block` in total.
-- `provider_collateral` — the price to pay _by the storage provider_ if they fail to uphold the deal.
 - `state` — the deal state, only `Published` is accepted.

 <div class="warning">